 - Re-hosting (Lift & Shift)

 - Refactoring (Re-Architect)

 - Replatforming (Lift & reshape)

 - Repurchasing (Drop & shop)

 1. Re-hosting (Lift & Shift)

 Re-hosting (Lift & Shift) – Re-hosting is the first strategy to lift and shift.
 Successful migration involves a server or an application as is to the new cloud environment.

-This process ensures few to none changes into the underlying system as possible.
+This process ensures as few to no changes into the underlying system as possible.
 During the discovery process, the qualified system is quick-wins.
 Migration happens with minimal cost and effort.
 However, the application and system usually involve a simple lift and shift.
-Such system isn’t expected to utilize the cloud native features and thus isn’t optimized to run in a cloud environment.
+Such a system isn’t expected to utilize the cloud-native features and thus isn’t optimized to run in a cloud environment.
 Thus depending on the system, it may even be more expensive to run the newly migrated system on the cloud.
 These types of issues are considered before categorizing a system for migration.

-Rehosting or lift and shift migration strategy provide better ROI to the organization.
-This kind of migration involves very less cost.
+Rehosting or lift and shift migration strategy provides better ROI to the organization.
+This kind of migration involves very little cost.
 Soon, the target cloud is set up with the cloned server as the production as soon as possible.
-The end-user finds very less interruption.
+The end-user finds very little interruption.
 It replicates the on-premises architectures into the cloud.